skypilot-org/skypilot/CONTRIBUTING.md

 ### Testing
 To run smoke tests (NOTE: Running all smoke tests launches ~20 clusters):
 ```
-# Run all tests except for AWS and Lambda Cloud
+# Run all tests on AWS and Azure (default smoke test clouds)
 pytest tests/test_smoke.py

 # Terminate a test's cluster even if the test failed (default is to keep it around for debugging)